Clear the Way: Tips for Shoveling Snow Safely

 Others are designed with a second handle (often referred to as the “back-saving” handle) to allow for easier lifting motions.

 There are even shovels on wheels that allow for pushing rather than lifting at all.
 Of course, these tend to come with a higher price tag as well.
-As far as pushing is considered, if lifting is a problem, a snow blower is also an option to help ensure your safety while removing snow from your driveway.
+As far as pushing is concerned, if lifting is a problem, a snow blower is also an option to help ensure your safety while removing snow from your driveway.

 Lift With the Knees – Not the Back

 This is a tip you’ve likely heard before, whether you are shoveling snow or lifting a couch.
 When you bend your back while lifting, you’re likely trying to use it to bear the weight of the object.
-This is a sure-fire way to head to the ER with an unnecessary injury.
+This is a surefire way to head to the ER with an unnecessary injury.
 Be real about the fact that snow is deceptively heavy.
 Always lift with the legs.
 Get those quads fired up!

 Know the Signs of a Heart Attack